T-AbdelAlim/CraniumPy/README.md

 3. Move the executable file (CraniumPy.exe) from ```CraniumPy/dist/CraniumPy.exe``` to the main directory ```CraniumPy/CraniumPy.exe``` and run CraniumPy.exe from here to ensure proper callbacks to templates.

+## Known issues

+- CraniumPy closes if less than 3 landmarks are selected before registration.
+Steps need to be follow carefully as described in the step-by-step guide
+- Registration step 3.
+(Clip, Repair, Resample) takes a few seconds and freezes the user interface until all the calculations are performed, which may create the suspicion that the programme crashed ("windows not responding").
+This is not the case.
+The user interface will unfreeze after the calculations are completed and will return the final mesh.

 ## Citation
 If you use this software, I would appreciate if you cite: